dresdner353/mpd2chromecast/README.md

 This is a python script you can deploy on a Volumio installation and use it to control playback via a Google Chromecast device.

 The script uses the Volumio API to monitor playback state of the app and then essentially serves up the currently playing file direct to the target Chromecast where it will stream the file directly.
+It uses pychromecast (https://github.com/balloob/pychromecast) for the Chromecast integration.

-As you take play, stop, pause, next and previous actionson Volumio's Web IF, these are detected by the script and relayed to the Chromecast to match.
+As you invoke play, stop, pause, next and previous actions on Volumio's Web IF, these are detected by the script and relayed to the Chromecast to match.

 It's not perfect, but it's an OK start :)